 Subtle hints of peach, rose petal and soft pepper on the nose

-Round and full of finesse.
-Surprisingly complex, with intriguing notes of raspberries, fresh cherries, black olive and fennel.
+Dry, round and full of finesse.
+Surprisingly complex, with intriguing notes of raspberries, cherries, black olive and fennel.